Skip to main content

 FEWS NET’s Seasonal Calendars illustrate the key food and income sources that are most important in FEWS NET monitored countries and indicate the months these sources are available in a typical year.
 Most countries have more than one regionally-specific Seasonal Calendar (e.g., key food and income sources in the northwest of a country may be different from those in the northeast and should be monitored at different times of the year).
 The calendars also show the start and end to key rainy and lean seasons.
 The calendars supplement Livelihood Profiles and are integral to FEWS NET’s food security projections.

-View Calendars
+View calendars

 Livelihood Attribute Maps